SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Introduction

-\textbf{Comparative evidence against common baselines.} We show that SOM-based representations leak substantially more sensitive information than PCA, UMAP, t-SNE, and autoencoders despite all methods being fully unsupervised.
+\textbf{Theoretical bridge from ordering to disparity.} We prove that structured leakage at Pearson correlation level $r$ implies an exact group-mean separation of $|r|\sigma_\zeta / \sqrt{p(1-p)}$ along the leaking direction, and a corresponding lower bound on worst-case group-disparate output for any Lipschitz downstream consumer.
+We further characterize the structural asymmetry between PCA (which suppresses low-variance distributed signal) and SOMs (which preserve Lipschitz-continuous signal regardless of variance).

-\textbf{Implications for fairness beyond supervised learning.} We argue that fairness interventions must operate at the representation level and include unsupervised components, motivating new auditing and mitigation strategies.
+\textbf{Implications for downstream fairness.} We argue that auditing for sensitive-attribute leakage must operate at the representation level and include unsupervised components, motivating new auditing strategies that go beyond probing tests.

-We study this phenomenon empirically on two large, real-world datasets: the World Values Survey (WVS)~\cite{Haerpfer2020-sz}, a globally representative survey of political and moral values used in recent top-tier ML publications~\cite{adilazuarda-etal-2025-surveys,NEURIPS2024_9a16935b,zhao2024worldvaluesbenchlargescalebenchmarkdataset}, and the Census-Income (KDD) dataset~\cite{census-income}.
-In both cases, we withhold sensitive attributes entirely from the representation learning process and measure the degree to which they emerge as dominant latent structure.
+We study this empirically on two datasets: the World Values Survey (WVS)~\citep{Haerpfer2020-sz,adilazuarda-etal-2025-surveys,NEURIPS2024_9a16935b,zhao2024worldvaluesbenchlargescalebenchmarkdataset} and Census-Income (KDD)~\citep{census-income}.
+We withhold sensitive attributes entirely from representation learning and measure their emergence as latent structure.
+SOMtime achieves Spearman correlations up to 0.85 between its activation $z$-axis and withheld attributes, while baselines under both per-axis and rotation-invariant maxima reach at most 0.44.

-Our results show that SOMtime achieves Spearman correlations up to 0.85 between its learned embedding axes and withheld sensitive attributes, whereas PCA and UMAP typically remain below 0.23 (with a single exception reaching 0.31).
-Moreover, unsupervised segmentation of SOMtime embeddings produces clusters with substantial demographic skew, demonstrating that fairness risks arise even in the absence of any supervised objective.